exasol/exasol-virtual-schema-lua/doc/system_requirements.md

 Rationale:

 It is obvious that the metadata needs to be read upon creation.
 This is necessary to allow the Exasol database to map source structure and data types to the Virtual Schema.
-Refreshing allows updating this information in case there is a change in the source that affects the source structure or types.
+Refreshing allows updating this information, in case there is a change in the source that affects the source structure or types.
 Finally, changing the properties can impact which part of the source the Virtual Schema takes into account and can also affect the mapping and therefore also requires re-reading the metadata.

 Covers: